BlackJar72/JBCypher/README.md

 4. The xors each byte with a random byte (much like a stream cipher)
 5. And finally, xors each byte with another, randomly seleced byte in the block

-These cyphers will got through a series of manipulations, including shuffling bytes, shuffling bits between bytes, rotating bits within byte, xoring bytes with random numbers, and xoring bytes with other randomly selected bytes in the same block.
+These ciphers will got through a series of manipulations, including shuffling bytes, shuffling bits between bytes, rotating bits within byte, xoring bytes with random numbers, and xoring bytes with other randomly selected bytes in the same block.
 Blocks used are 2048 bit,